AndelaHacks/H4x0r404/README.md

-# An Algorithm For Flaging Fake News
+# An Algo For Realtime Fake News Flaging